rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 *What if* in our journey to verify *everything* we miss something?
- And years later we realize that there was a flaw, something we didn't see at the time, but it becomes obvious once it's exploited.
+And years later we realize that there was a flaw, something we didn't see at the time, but it becomes obvious once exploited.

 That's all it would take to prove Bitcoin false
  -- one small counterexample,
  a flaw that could not be fixed in a soft fork.
 If trust was required,
  then that trust could be exploited
  -- and those who
  most effectively violate that trust would